The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{IDSGAN}

 IDSGAN was proposed by Lin et al. \cite{lin2018idsgan} for generating adversarial attacks targeted towards intrusion detection systems.
 IDSGAN is based on the Wasserstein GAN \cite{arjovsky2017wasserstein} which uses a generator, discriminator and a black-box.
 The discriminator is used to imitate the black-box intrusion detection system and at the same time provide the malicious traffic samples.
+IDSGAN can lower the detection rates of some IDS models to approximately zero percent.